luk036/ellipsoid-method/ell-review.md

 Again, the pattern of access allows the entire computation to be performed in-place if desired.

+The Cholesky or LDLT decomposition can be computed in different ways depending on the order of operations, which can be categorized into row-based and column-based methods.

+- Column-Based: In this method, the computation proceeds by columns.
+The inner loops compute the current column using a matrix-vector product that accumulates the effects of previous columns.

+- Row-Based: In this method, the computation proceeds by rows.
+The inner loops compute the current row by solving a triangular system involving previous rows.

+Each choice of index in the outer loop yields a different Cholesky algorithm, named for the portion of the matrix updated by the basic operation in the inner loops.
+The choice between row-based and column-based methods depends on the specific requirements of your problem and the properties of your system (like memory layout and access patterns).
+With the row-based style decomposition and a lazy evaluation technique, the cutting plane can be constructed exactly in $O(p^3)$, enabling its use for efficient oracle implementations.

 The following is the algorithm written in Python:

 ```python